 A soup made with strawberries and noodles – sounds weird, right?
 But, trust me, it tastes like nothing else in this world, and it’s ideal for serving on hot summer days.
 You can serve it hot, too, with an extra dollop of sour cream for a full-bodied flavor.

 Are you ready for more Polish pancakes?
 You will be surprised to learn that these call for yeast, which is used to create more body and enhance the flavor of the apples.
-These pancakes are excellent for breakfast, and you’ll love to have them with some maple syrup.
+These pancakes are an excellent Polish dish for breakfast, and you’ll love to have them with some maple syrup.

 Fat Tuesday, or Mardi Gras, in Poland is not complete without some paczki, a donut treat that dates back hundreds of years ago.
 If you have the chance to visit this country, you’ll easily come across this sweet delight on Polish streets.